 In mature oil and gas fields with marginal economics, operators are consistently turning to tie-backs and enhanced recovery to prolong field life.
 Such measures inevitably result in modifications and additions to existing infrastructure.
 But how has the infrastructure been designed and does it have the required redundancy to support the modifications?

-Many older assets now subject to life extension pressures were designed conservatively with dated design codes and understanding.
+Many older assets now subject to lifetime extension pressures were designed conservatively with dated design codes and understanding.
 We perform detailed design reviews with modern techniques in conjunction with proprietary understanding and methodologies to reassess infrastructure performance envelopes to enable necessary modifications.
 Even without modification, asset life may be extended by performing detailed storm load modelling to determine in-service reliability of foundation systems.